-- An article that has been reviewed by a group of experts in the field, sometimes called a board of editors.
+A peer-reviewed article is one that has been reviewed by a body of “peers:” experts in the same field as the writer.

 Lengthy, in depth.
 Often includes tables, graphs, statistics.

 Serious appearance, not heavily graphic.

 Purpose of the articles is usually to present original research or experiments.